 How to Make Window Buttons Look Proper for Dark-Themed Mac Apps

 It’s been a while since OS X El Capitan came out.
 Inboard still doesn’t support Split View.
-It’s not because we don’t want.
-It’s because of we are not using the system standard window buttons.
+It’s not because we don’t want to.
+It’s because we are not using the system standard window buttons.
 Instead, as a dark-themed app, we are using customized window buttons for a better look.

-When a window is inactive, OS X will draw gray window buttons automatically.
-However, if the window has a dark theme, the “gray” is actually too bright compared to the dark background.
+When a window is inactive, OS X draws gray window buttons automatically.
+However, if the window has a customized dark theme, the gray is actually too bright compared to the dark background.
 Here is a screenshot showing 6 apps (PDF Expert, CleanMyMac, iStat Menus, Tweetbot, Reveal, Inboard, and FaceTime) with dark window background.
-Needless to day, the window buttons for PDF Expert and CleanMyMac are not ideal.
+Needless to say, the window buttons for PDF Expert and CleanMyMac don’t look ideal.

-What we are doing for Inboard, is to hide the system buttons first, then add our own
+What we’ve been for Inboard is to hide the system buttons first, then add our own

 NSButtons.
 By using customized buttons, we can choose a darker color for the window buttons in the inactive state.
-This needs a huge amount of assets.
+This requires a huge amount of assets.
 But it’s worth it.

-When El Capitan came out, it introduced Split View.
-It should be trivial for a Mac app to support that.
+Then El Capitan came out with the introduction of Split View.
+It should be trivial for a standard Mac app to support that.
 However, the split mode is fired by holding down the full-screen button, which is very hard to mimic using a normal

 NSButton.
-For this reason, we still don’t support Split View until 1.0.6.
+For this reason, we still don’t support Split View until Inboard 1.0.6.

-Today I got another chance to look into it.
+Today I got another chance to look into this.
 I found that both Tweetbot and FaceTime have the correct behavior, and they support Split View.
-With a little help from Hopper, I realized OS X would use a darker color if the window is in the vibrant dark appearance.
-But setting the whole window as vibrant dark will affect all the widgets inside that window.
-However, we can set appearance only for those buttons:
+With a little help from Hopper, I realized that OS X would use a darker color if the window is in the vibrant dark appearance.
+Setting the whole window as vibrant dark will affect all the widgets inside that window.
+However, we can set appearance only for the buttons: